Elliot Omozusi

-Elliot Junior Uyi Omozusi (born 15 December 1988) is an English footballer who is currently playing for Barking.
+Elliot Junior Uyi Omozusi (born 15 December 1988) is an English former footballer.
 Omozusi had two spells with Leyton Orient, playing over 100 games.
 He also played for Fulham, Norwich City and Charlton Athletic.
 Omozusi plays primarily at right back, but can also play in the centre of defence or in midfield.

 Career

 Fulham

 Born in Hackney, London, Omozusi attended the Homerton College of Technology.
 Omozusi made his first team debut for Fulham as a substitute in the League Cup second-round game against Wycombe Wanderers on 20 September 2006.
-The following month, Omozusi signed a three-year contract with Fulham, which the contract will end until the 2008/09 season.
+The following month, Omozusi signed a three-year contract with Fulham.
 He was sent off in the game against Reading on 3 November 2007 after providing an assist for Fulham's second goal on only his second Premier League appearance for the club.
 On 3 December 2007 he started at right back against Manchester United at Old Trafford.

 On 18 July 2008, Omozusi moved to Norwich City on a season long loan with Fulham having the option of recalling him in January 2009.
 Omozusi returned to Fulham from his loan spell at Norwich in January 2009.
 On 30 October 2009, Fulham announced a two-month loan deal with Charlton Athletic, which was subsequently extended until the end of January 2010.
 He eventually returned to Fulham in March after stopping training with Charlton.